 So, from this point onward, focus on internalization.
 Spend just as much time “digesting” the information you consume about spirituality, as you do reading it.
 A good rule of thumb is to sit down with a pen and paper after any book, video, or session and ask yourself, what were my key takeaways?

 As you integrate the wisdom in deeper capacities, you don’t need to read as many books as you first did, or jump from one spiritual practice to another.
 Now, it’s about slowing down and actually putting everything into practice.
 It’s about building a ship out of this small foundational boat.

-To build that ship, remember, that to accelerate in your learning, really slow down.
-Healing happens the most effectively when it’s not rushed or forced.
-Grow more and more aware of your window of tolerance, and step into your healing from a place of unconditional self-love.
+To build that ship, remember, that to accelerate your learning, really slow down.
+Healing happens most effectively when it’s not rushed or forced.
+One recommendation is to become aware of your window of tolerance so that you’re not trying to heal too fast (and sabotaging your growth).

 Are you ready?